-Invoking more general judicial pronouncements concerning the purpose of the Act, however, MDU contends SDCL 49-34A-56 goes farther than this and is intended to subject every new large load situation to a contest between the assigned and non-assigned utilities, to be decided, not by the customer based upon its desires, due diligence and negotiations with the competing utilities, but by the Commission on the basis of its administrative determination of which of the competing utilities better meets the six factors set forth in the statute.
+Invoking more general judicial pronouncements concerning the purpose of the Act, however, which MDU refers to in its brief as the "Prime Directive," MDU contends SDCL 49-34A-56 goes farther than this and is intended to subject every new large load situation to a contest between the assigned and non-assigned utilities, to be decided, not by the customer based upon its desires, due diligence and negotiations with the competing utilities, but by the Commission on the basis of its administrative determination of which of the competing utilities better meets the six factors set forth in the statute.
+To the knowledge of the Commission, no utility has ever before made such a filing with the Commission or advocated such a proposition.
 The Commission does not believe such a role was contemplated for it here, and the Commission has never so construed the statute in any recent case coming before it.
 The Commission rather believes that when a new large load customer wishes to obtain its service from a non-assigned provider, the Commission's review of the customer's proposal against the six factors is intended as a check to ensure that adequate service will be provided and that system effects on the proposing utility will not be unreasonable or imprudent.

-A decade ago, the Commission did venture into these waters, albeit in a different factual context.
+A decade ago, the Commission did venture into a more expansive interpretation of the statute, albeit not with respect to the precise issue presented here.
 The Commission had decided that when read in connection with the other provisions of the Act and the judicial pronouncements concerning its general purpose, more was implied in SDCL 49-34A-56 than what its literal language seemed to state.
 The Commission concluded it could undertake the kind of relative merit assessment role between utilities that MDU advocates it should undertake here.
 This attempt was struck down by the Court in Hub City, supra.
-Writing for a unanimous Court, Judge Timm succinctly described the intent of SDCL 49-34A-56 as follows: "The plain language of the statute indicates the legislature intended it to do nothing more than provide a new large load customer at a new location an option to be exercised prior to receipt of service."
+Writing for a unanimous Court, Judge Timm succinctly described the intent of SDCL 49-34A-56 as follows:

+The plain language of the statute indicates the legislature intended it to do nothing more than provide a new large load customer at a new location an option to be exercised prior to receipt of service.
 (Emphasis supplied).
 Hub City, supra, at 928.

 What MDU is asking of the Commission is certainly something more.

 The principal authority to which MDU looks for support of its more expansive interpretation of 49-34A-56 is Matter of Certain Territorial Elec.
 Boundaries (Mitchell Area), 281 N.W.2d 65 (S.D.1979), customarily referred to as the Willrodt case ("Willrodt"), a case challenging the Act's constitutionality from the early days following its passage.
-In particular, MDU points to two excerpts from Willrodt, which are quoted on page 10 and page 13 of MDU's Brief, respectively.
+In particular, MDU points to two excerpts from Willrodt, which are quoted on page 10 of MDU's Brief.
 The PUC contends that neither of these passages is even particularly apposite to the case at hand and that the Court's later interpretation in Hub City, specifically addressing the extent of the exception provided by 49-34A-56, is the more appropriate and persuasive authority to apply to the issues in this case.